 Early Termination follows the Temporary Halt station and precedes the End of Trial Declaration station.
 This process occurs in parallel with Safety Reporting, Progress Reporting, Ongoing Management & Monitoring, and GCP & Serious Breach Reporting.
 It also has the potential to occur simultaneously with an MHRA Inspection, Audit, Substantial Amendments, Addition of New Sites & Investigators, and Temporary Halt.
 Early Termination is a legal requirement which is relevant to all trials.
+This station is part of the ‘trial close-out phase’ group of stations.

 If a trial is terminated early; before the date specified for its conclusion*, the sponsor should notify the MHRA (and other competent authorities if the trial is also conducted in the EU) within 15 days of the global premature end of a trial using the Declaration of the End of a Clinical Trial form (word doc).
 The MHRA website provides further information, including how to submit the End of Trial form.